 Starting Out Obedience Training

 You will want to start out simple since young puppies can have short attention spans.
-In order to avoid the frustration being unable to captivate the ever-curious puppy:
+In order to avoid the frustration of being unable to captivate the ever-curious puppy:

 it is recommended that you use gentle teaching methods emphasizing positive reinforcement when the puppy is 7 to 8 weeks old.